Here are two quotes about leadership:

 There is a very old story – a creation story – of the Iroquois Nation called “The Great Peacemaker” that speaks to leadership.
 In this video, I talk about how I think this model is the exact right model to hold as we enter into the most contentious season of United States politics.
 We in the US are about to choose our new leader and the experience thus far has been riddled with polarity, opposition, name-calling, and even threats.
 Not the picture of leadership that I want for my children.

 Here is the Sparkle Stories version of “The Great Peacemaker” story called “Tadodaho and the Great White Pine.”

 So what leaders do I want for my children?
-I want passionate men and women who step forward to do the next right thing, who can weep with compassion, smile with kindness, take responsibility for their shortcomings and admit mistakes - but allow those learned lessons to inform their mission.
-I want my boys to know of people who listen, who forgive, who grieve as well as people who bravely stand up and say, “Yes, I will speak for you, I will work for you, I will serve you with all that I have.”
+I want passionate men and women who step forward to do the next right thing, who can weep with compassion, smile with kindness, take responsibility for their shortcomings and admit mistakes — but allow those learned lessons to inform their mission.
+I want my boys to know of people who listen, who forgive, and who grieve — as well as people who bravely stand up and say, “Yes, I will speak for you, I will work for you, I will serve you with all that I have.”

 About the Author